UniMath/agda-unimath/src/ring-theory/pullbacks-ideals-semirings.lagda.md

 ## Definitions

-### The pullback of a ideal along a semiring homomorphism
+### The pullback of an ideal along a semiring homomorphism

 ```agda
 module _